How to Repair the Ice Maker in Your RV Fridge

 The Search for a Replacement Ice Maker

-So, I avoided having an ice buildup problem because of my little temporary fix.
+So with my temporary fix, I avoided having an ice buildup problem for the remainder of my camping adventure.

 But, once I got home, I had to come up with a "real" fix.

-Once we had put our Retro-Winnie in its storage site, I got online again and went to the NorCold site to find the proper replacement part.
-And yes, by this time, I had already decided that I would not "just fix" the Ice Maker.
+Once we had returned home and put our Retro-Winnie in its storage site, I got online again and went to the NorCold site to find the proper replacement part.
+And yes, by this time, I had already decided that I would not "just fix" the Ice Maker, but replace it.

 In my experience, when you are tempted to replace a cheap part inside a device on your RV, to save a couple of bucks, it is usually best to replace the whole assembly.
 There are several reasons for this: